leonardgoeke/AnyMOD.jl/docs/src/sets.md

 ### Application context

-Within the model time-steps are used in the following different contexts:
+The following symbols are used to refer to time-steps depending on the context:

 - ``Ts_{exp}``: Time-steps of capacity expansion
 - ``Ts_{dis}``: Time-steps of dispatch